RESEARCH & INSTITUTIONAL EFFECTIVENESS

 Jade Pearce, Educational Research Assessment Analyst (Enrollment Management)

-Here at RIE, I’ve gotten the opportunity to wear many hats within the department including: enrollment management, grant research and acting as the Institutional Review Board (IRB) specialist.
-For enrollment management, the end goal is to create a more “student-centered” schedule due to a growing concern amongst the community college system: it is taking students on average six years just to complete their college course load.
+Since coming to Mt.
+SAC in 2015, I’ve gotten the opportunity to wear many hats within the department including: enrollment management, grant research and acting as the Institutional Review Board (IRB) specialist.
+For enrollment management, the end goal is to create a more “student-centered” schedule due to a growing concern amongst the community college system; it is taking students on average six years just to complete their college course load.
 Therefore, the focus is to establish an efficient, yet effective practice of identifying the potential improvements for class enrollment.
 Some of the projects within enrollment management includes: quarterly assessment of course fill rates within the College, a mixed models approach towards assessing Mt.
 SAC's waitlist system, and collaborating with the Division Deans on establishing a comprehensive dashboard to track enrollment rates, productivity, and projection rates.
 With continuous collaboration, the goal is to create a tool that will allow the Deans to be self-sufficient in assessing their divisions and working with their Department Chairs to develop an accessible schedule to the students they serve.
 In addition, I’ve begun research on one of Mt.
 SAC’s newest grants: the American Association of Community College (AACC) Pathways where the college is shifting towards establishing guided pathways based off of “meta-majors.”
 The goal is to provide an avenue for students to discover their interests and provide resources towards success and persistence.
 Finally, as Mt.
 SAC’s IRB specialist, I help provide insight for all incoming research requests to work with the college’s population.
 In other words, I get the opportunity to promote ethical research practices and hold researchers accountable to their methodologies.